 Though the transition from relief to recovery typically takes place four or five months after a U.S. disaster, that has not been the situation in the Caribbean.
 While tremendous work is occurring by federal and nongovernmental partners, significant relief work continues and mid- and long-term needs are still being determined.
 Given this unique situation—particularly in Puerto Rico and the USVI/BVI—CDP is adjusting our grantmaking timeline to incorporate a more rigorous, extended assessment and to reflect the complex on-the-ground situation.

-Approximately $2.6 million was donated to the 2017 Atlantic Hurricanes Recovery Fund.
+Approximately $2.6 million was donated to the 2017 Atlantic Hurricane Season Recovery Fund.

 Grantees will be posted as grant funds are awarded.